yetone/shorturl/.something/prd.md

 ---

-**US-7: Fast Page Load**
+**US-6: Clear Next Steps**
-- **As a** visitor on a standard connection
+- **As a** visitor who is convinced by the homepage
-- **I want** the homepage to load quickly
+- **I want** clear, prominent calls-to-action
-- **So that** I don't abandon the site before seeing the content
+- **So that** I know exactly how to get started

 **Acceptance Criteria:**
-- Given I access the homepage on a 4G connection
+- Given I've read through the homepage content
-- When the page loads
+- When I reach the bottom of the page
-- Then I see meaningful content (hero section) within 1.2 seconds
+- Then I see a final CTA section encouraging signup
-- And the page becomes interactive within 3 seconds
+- And the CTA clearly states the action ("Sign Up Free")
-- And I don't experience layout shifts or delayed content pops
+- And there's also a login option for returning users
-- And images load progressively without blocking content
+- And the CTAs use the familiar FuturisticButton style

-**Traceability:** REQ-8, NFR-1
+**Traceability:** REQ-6

-**Priority:** Should (if performance optimization in scope)
+**Priority:** Must

 ## User Experience & Interface